Process Alignment

 1. Bring Sales Expectations Into the CRM

-Instead of exporting pipeline data to Excel and applying manual “gut-feel” adjustments to forecast expected bookings, add a field in your CRM to capture Sales Leader Expectations.
-This small change allows for validation rules, trend analysis, and integration into your forecast models.
+A sales leader who wants flexibility to add their "gut-feel" adjustment to forecast expected bookings: Instead of exporting pipeline data to a spreadsheet and applying manual adjustments to reflect their personal expectations, add a field in the CRM to capture 'Sales Leader Expectation'.
+Next incorporate that "over the top" forecast adjustment into your regular forecast process.
+This systematic change allows for validation rules, history tracking and integration into your forecast models.
 The data becomes structured, repeatable, and reportable.

 2. Move Monthly Metrics to a Database